yanlinlin82/jsonxx/README.md

-# jsonxx
+# JSON++

-JSON++: A lightweight and easey-to-use JSON parser/manipulator implemented in C++ new standards
+A lightweight and easey-to-use JSON parser/manipulator implemented in C++ new standards